 The Two-Day Discovery Workshop is exactly what it sounds like: a place to discover what cold wax and oil can do, how the materials behave, and how your own creative instincts begin to show up once you start working.

 Day Two may lean more specifically toward a focused subject or painting direction.
 One workshop may move toward abstract landscape, while another may explore color and contrast or architecture and structure.
-This gives each Discovery Workshop its own personality while still keeping the class grounded in the essential cold wax and oil process.
+This gives each Discovery Workshop its own personality while keeping the class grounded in the essential cold wax and oil process.

 These classes are designed to be fun, creative, and inspirational while still giving you a clear introduction to the cold wax and oil process.
 This is not about perfection.
 It’s about learning, trying, responding, and discovering what happens when you let the process lead you somewhere unexpected.